xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/exports.png){:class="img-responsive"}

-second important thing to note here is that it has no <n>imports address table</n>, which implies that it might be obfuscating APIs or strings with some hashing or encryption algorithm, this can be verified by loading the dll in <b>PEiD</b> and looking for possible algorithms in its <b>Krypto ANALyzer plugin</b> which shows multiple references to different encoding, hashing and encrypt/decrypt algorithms in dll as shown in the figure below
+second important thing to note here is that it has no <n>imports address table</n>, which implies that it might be obfuscating APIs or strings with some hashing or encryption algorithm, this can be verified by loading the dll in <b>PEiD</b> and looking for possible algorithms in its <b>K</b>rypto <b>ANAL</b>yzer plugin which shows multiple references to different encoding, hashing and encrypt/decrypt algorithms in dll as shown in the figure below

 ![image](/assets/images/netwalker/algo_references.png){:class="img-responsive"}

-If I randomly pick a CRC32 reference and look it up in dll, it is found in <b>sub_180005D60</b> routine being used in a loop along with other constant values
+If I randomly pick a CRC32 reference and look it up in dll, it is found in <b>sub_180005D60</b> routine being used in a loop along with other constants

 ![image](/assets/images/netwalker/crc32_loop.png){:class="img-responsive"}

-a do-while loop in decompiled routine shows <b>CRC32 division flow</b>
+do-while loop in decompiled routine shows <b>CRC32 division flow</b>

 ![image](/assets/images/netwalker/decompiled_crc32.png){:class="img-responsive"}